JacopoMangiavacchi/SwiftNLC/README.md

     http://localhost:8888

-To create a basic Model with Keras/TensorFlow and export it with CoreMLTools just open createModelWithNLTKEmbedding.ipynb in your Jupyter browsing session and execute any cells in order to create, save and export the Keras Model using CoreML Exporting Tools
+To create a basic Model with Keras/TensorFlow and export it with CoreMLTools just open createModelWithNSLinguisticTaggerEmbedding.ipynb in your Jupyter browsing session and execute any cells in order to create, save and export the Keras Model using CoreML Exporting Tools

-The Basic CoreML Model will be saved in the current folder
+The Basic CoreML Model will be saved in the current folder.

+## NSLinguisticTagger one-hot embedding Fully Connected Network Model creation abstract

+    from keras.models import Sequential
+    from keras.layers import Dense
+    from keras.optimizers import Adam
+    model = Sequential()
+    model.add(Dense(50, input_dim=len(train_x[0]), activation='relu'))
+    model.add(Dense(8, activation='relu'))
+    model.add(Dense(len(train_y[0]), activation='softmax'))

+## FastText word2vec vector embedding RNN with Attention Model creation abstract

 # Wrapper

 # SwiftNLCTestClient